7.1. Requirements for Light Clients

 Algorithm 23.
 Warp Sync Light Clients

-Abstraction of Warp Sync and verification of latest block’s finality.
+Abstraction of Warp Sync and verification of the latest block’s finality.

 : Determines the full node that the light client syncs with.